Investors / Financial Information

 Other operating income

-1. S$0.2 million lower catering service income received;
+1. S$0.3 million lower catering service income and marketing promotion funds received;

 3. S$0.1 million lower interest income earned.